 If a hurricane is likely in your area, you should:

 - Stay informed by monitoring the storm via local radio, NOAA radio, TV, and internet.
+Listen for alerts to evacuate.

 - Secure your home and close storm shutters.
 Even awnings can be broken and picked up by strong winds and potentially become a projectile.